 A strong workplace fairness system has many components.
 Soft skills training can provide support for employees by building capacity for a stronger, more collaborative working environment and improved communication.

-All Workplace Fairness Learning programs can be adapted to suit organizational needs and budgets, and are adaptable from 1 hour lunch & learns to full-day sessions.
+All Workplace Fairness Learning programs can be customized to suit organizational needs and budgets, and are adaptable from our sample 1 hour lunch & learns to full-day sessions.

 Shifting Conflict Styles can Shift Conflict

 Are you familiar with your go-to conflict style and how it affects conflict situations?
 Are you an avoider, a director, or an accommodator?
 Learn more about the five conflict styles, where you comfortably function and how you can shift styles for different situations.
 Become more aware of other’s conflict styles and learn strategies to successfully interact for collaboration.